nilenso/wscljs/README.md

 [![Clojars
 Project](https://img.shields.io/clojars/v/nilenso/wscljs.svg)](https://clojars.org/nilenso/wscljs)

-A thin and lightweight websocket client for ClojureScript.
+A thin and lightweight(no external dependencies) websocket client for ClojureScript.

+## Why did we write this?

+There are already existing Clojure/Clojurescript websocket libraries like [Sente](https://github.com/ptaoussanis/sente) and [Chord](https://github.com/jarohen/chord).
+However these libraries support creating both websocket server and client.
+This requires additional dependencies which we didn't want.
+Wscljs is a thin wrapper over the Javascript websockets and brings in no extra dependency.

 ## Usage